 Interrupts are asynchronous events that are not transported by the VCI network.
-Each interrupt line is modeled by a specific point to point, uni-directional channel.
-It use two ports of type !'IrqOutPort and IrqinPort that must be declared as member variables of the source ans destination modules respectively.
+As illustrated in Figure 5, each interrupt line is modeled by a specific point to point, uni-directional channel.
+It use two ports of type !'IrqOutPort and IrqinPort that must be declared as member variables of the source and destination modules respectively.